Early Start Denver Model

-The Early Start Denver Model (ESDM) is a form of therapy directed at young children that display early signs of being on the autism spectrum proposed by American psychiatrists Sally J. Rogers and Geraldine Dawson.
-It is intended to help children improve development traits as early as possible so as to narrow or close the gaps in capabilities between the individual and their peers.
+The Early Start Denver Model (ESDM) is a subtype of applied behavior analysis (ABA) marketed as a therapy for autistic toddlers and preschoolers.
+It was developed by American psychologists Sally J. Rogers and Geraldine Dawson.

 Development

-The American psychiatrists Sally J. Rogers and Geraldine Dawson began developing the Early Start Denver Model during the 1980s.
-While working at the University of Colorado, in Denver, Rogers provided what was first called the "play school model" of intervention which was applied to children in preschool during their regular play activities.
-The model was founded in Piaget's theory of cognitive development and came to be described by Rogers and Dawson as the Denver Model.
+American psychologists Sally J. Rogers and Geraldine Dawson began developing the Early Start Denver Model during the 1980s.
+While working at the University of Colorado, Rogers practiced what was then called the "play school model" of intervention, applying it to preschoolers during their regular play activities.
+The model was based on Piaget's theory of cognitive development and came to be described by Rogers and Dawson as the Denver Model.

 In 2010, the two researchers published Early Start Denver Model for Young Children with Autism: Promoting Language, Learning, and Engagement, in which the ESDM is manualized and described in detail.
-It is generally cited to be directed towards children between 12 and 48 months of age, and is closely related to Applied behavior analysis, influencing and being influenced by this field of work.
+It is generally intended for children between 12 and 48 months of age and is a form of ABA, influencing and being influenced by mainstream ABA practices.